UCC-Batch-26/basic-monorepo-template/TIPS_AND_TRICKS.md

 ### 1. ESLint and Formatting

 - Run `pnpm lint` before committing changes
-- Fix lint errors using `pnpm lint:fix`
+- Fix lint errors using `pnpm fix`
+  - This will fix the formatting as well
 - Follow the code style defined in eslint configs

 ### 2. Testing

 - Write tests for new features
-- Run tests before creating pull requests
+- Run tests before creating pull requests (as much as possible)
 - Use the testing utilities provided in the template
+  - Add `.test` right before the filename extension (e.g. `add-sample.test.js`)
+  - Add inside `tests/` folder or right beside the component

 ### 3. Git Workflow

-- Follow the branching strategy defined in BRANCHING_STRATEGY.md
+- Follow the branching strategy defined in `BRANCHING_STRATEGY.md`
 - Keep commits focused and well-described
 - Reference issue numbers in commit messages when applicable